mahrukhtauseef/Intercom/README.md

-This is a personal project to learn the following skills:
+[Work in progress] This is a personal project to learn the following skills:

 1. Working with hardware - Arduino and Sensors
 2. Designing a PCB